memeLab/Jandig/docs/publicando-obras-ingles.rst

 Exhibitions
 ~~~~~~~~~~~~

 Welcome to the last step!
-In this final phase, we will show you how to exhibit your artwork to the world, using the process of creating an Exhibition.
-It is through exhibitions that the gerenal public, which include common users and even other artists, will have access to and be able to interact with your artworks.
+In this final phase, we will show you how to exhibit your Artwork to the world, using the process of creating an Exhibition.
+It is through exhibitions that the gerenal public, which include common users and even other artists, will have access to and be able to interact with your Artworks.

 To get started, simply access the "Create Exhibition" icon.